selinaes/React-WebApp/README.md

 3. Update Nav Bar depending on the current user and their Join'em access priviledges.
 4. Modularize every aspect of the app into components, rather than having massive files with every aspect.
 5. Add more security features, such as warning a user when they cannot complete an action and explaining why they cannot complete a specific action (e.g. a message when trying to add a user with a username that has already been used rather than just a console.log message).
+6. Remove the chip of a user/coinem pair from Event if one decreases coinem to 0, rather than just disable the - button.